 Come on in, let's get to know each other.

 However you landed here, I'm delighted you stopped in.
 Perhaps you are looking for resources to help clear the fog around your relationship struggles.
-Or maybe you want more information about A Door of Hope: Peer Facilitator Training.
+Or maybe you want more information about A Door of Hope: Trauma-Informed Peer Facilitator Training.

 In either case, I invite you to explore my site.
 Get to know me, my heart for you and my confidence in your ability to thrive.

-I'm already getting to know something about you!
+I already know something about you!

 Taking time to search online and explore my site reveals a strong desire to move into a new season in your life ahead.
 It's also probable you experienced seasons of joy, celebration, and beauty as well as seasons of sexual betrayal, grief or loss.

 And, perhaps that last season drew you online, brought you to my site.
 After experiencing sexual betrayal, are you exploring the possibilities of new life on the other side?
 Do you want to help others in their healing journey as a small group facilitator?
-Click here for more information about A Door of Hope: Peer Facilitator Training.
+Click here for more information about A Door of Hope: Trauma-Informed Peer Facilitator Training.

 Knowing where to turn, and who you can trust while moving forward, often feels overwhelming.
 As a peer-facilitator trainer, my goal is helping you step into a flourishing life filled with grace, hope and confidence.